opensafely-core/opensafely-cli/README.md

 ## Developer docs

+**Note on Python versions:** We currently need to support Python 3.7 and up as, historically, some researchers had 3.7 easily available but not 3.8.
+Further down the line we'll probably aim to ship our own self-contained executable so we'll be able to use whatever Python version we want.

+However, the [vendoring](https://pypi.org/project/vendoring/) tool (see below) needs 3.8+ so we have to use 3.8 for developing with.
+The tests run under 3.7 in CI which should guard against accidental 3.8isms creeping in.

+### Vendoring

 To minimise the possibility for installation issues this package vendors all its dependencies under the [opensafely._vendor](./opensafely/_vendor) namespace using the [vendoring](https://pypi.org/project/vendoring/) tool.

+This brings its own complexities (particularly around the `requests` package) but they are at least complexities which show up at development time rather than on some researcher's mysteriously broken Python installation.

-The tool makes the process fairly painless.
+The tool makes the process relatively painless.
 There are a few things workaround we needed to apply which are all configured in [pyproject.toml](./pyproject.toml).